The tourist attractions you can't visit in 2022 - KRDO

 Now, though, it’s time for another iteration.
 The tram closed for refurbishment in June 2021 and there still isn’t a firm date for when it will reopen.

-Plan B: The good news, though, is that there are plenty of other ways to access the Peak while the tram is out of operation — buses, taxis, private cars are all permitted, and there are several easily accessible hiking trails.
+Plan B: The good news, though, is that there are plenty of other ways to access the Peak while the tram is out of operation — buses, taxis and private cars are all permitted, and there are several easily accessible hiking trails.

 The-CNN-Wire